-Some of the books by the father contain annotations or inscriptions by the son.
+Lot #2 is a list of books by the father, some containing annotations or inscriptions by the son.
 Classicist and educator, the father studied at Trinity and Pembroke Colleges, Cambridge, taught youngsters at the Edinburgh Academy, and for years was professor of Greek at Queen's College, Galway.
-Featured in this list is an third volume of "nursery nonsense", never published, probably unique, the son's own copy.
+Featured in this lot is an third volume of "nursery nonsense", never published, probably unique, the son's own copy.